NekkittAY/WONC-FD-Method/README.md

 # WONC-FD-Method
 WONC- FD (Wavelet-Based Optimization and Numerical Computing for Fault Detection)

-WONC-FD (Wavelet-Based Optimization and Numerical Computing for Fault Detection) is a Python library for detecting and classifying faults in time-series data using wavelet analysis, numerical optimization, and machine learning techniques.
+WONC-FD (Wavelet-Based Optimization and Numerical Computing for Fault Detection) is a method for detecting and classifying faults in time-series data using wavelet analysis and numerical optimization.
 This project aims to provide a robust and efficient method for identifying various types of errors within a signal.

 <img width="800px" src="https://github.com/NekkittAY/WONC-FD-Method/blob/main/doc/Algorithm.png"/>

+## Wavelet-Based Optimization and Numerical Computing for Fault Detection Method—Signal Fault Localization and Classification Algorithm

+### Abstract

+This study focuses on the development of the WONC-FD (Wavelet-Based Optimization and Numerical Computing for Fault Detection) algorithm for the accurate detection and categorization of faults in signals using wavelet analysis augmented with numerical methods.
+Fault detection is a key problem in areas related to seismic activity analysis, vibration assessment of industrial equipment, structural integrity control, and electrical grid reliability.
+In the proposed methodology, wavelet transform serves to accurately localize anomalies in the data, and optimization techniques are introduced to refine the classification based on minimizing the error function.
+This not only improves the accuracy of fault identification but also provides a better understanding of its nature.

 ## Table of Contents